-The technical industry is filled with buzzwords and 3 letter acronyms.
+The technology industry is filled with buzzwords and 3 letter acronyms.
 Agile is one of those buzzwords.
 I looked at agile in 2011 because all the cool kids were doing it.
 First off, agile is a philosophy.
-Agile has several cool sounding methodologies like, Scrum, Lean, Kanban, Crystal (OK not so cool), Dynamic Systems Development Method (DSDM), Feature-Driven Development (FDD) or my favorite sounding one...
+Agile has several cool sounding methodologies like Scrum, Lean, Kanban, Crystal (OK not so cool), Dynamic Systems Development Method (DSDM), Feature-Driven Development (FDD) or my favorite sounding one...
 Extreme Programming (XP)!
 Before you are done reading this, there will probably be a new one.
 Agile is not only for software development.
 Companies like to say they are agile.
-I often wonder in which areas they apply it and what methods they use.
+I often wonder about which areas they apply it and what methods they use.
 Being the buzzword it is, using it for the mere purpose to attract new customers is common.

 I have a favorite local diner I like to eat at that has been in business since 1957.
 The owner told me that business was slow and he didn’t know how to attract new customers and younger wait staff.
 I came up with an ad campaign for him.

 Isn’t that catchy?
 Wouldn’t you try it at least once?
 Sorry, the story is not real so don’t ask me for the address.

 We rejected agile in 2011 but fully embraced it in 2016.
 How it happened for us starts in an era of big hair and the best music ever created.